CSCAR/workshop-stata-intro/stata_markdown/02-basics.md

 3. The examples in the help are great but basic; the PDF help (see #1) usually has more detailed examples.
 4. We will discuss the "Stored results" in the [Programming](programming.html) section.

 `help` can also be used to search for the appropriate command.
-For example, if you wanted help merging some data together (which we will cover [later](#merging)), you might try running
+For example, if you wanted help merging some data together, you might try running

 ```
 help merging